Colombians are divided over the fate of hippos linked to Pablo Escobar

 "“These hippos are a true nightmare,” said fisherman Wilinton Sánchez..."

-Proper Attribution: All claims and opinions are clearly attributed to named individuals or official bodies like the Environment Ministry.
+Proper Attribution: All key claims and opinions are clearly tied to named individuals or official bodies, enhancing transparency and credibility.

 "Colombia’s Environment Ministry has warned that the country’s hippo population will exceed 500 by 2030 without intervention."